onap/vnfrqts-requirements/docs/Chapter8.rst

 R-99656 The VNF **MUST** NOT terminate stable sessions if a VNFC instance fails.

-R-84473 The VNF **MUST** enable DPDK in the guest OS for VNF’s requiring high packets/sec performance.
+R-84473 The VNF **MUST** enable DPDK in the guest OS for VNF's requiring high packets/sec performance.
 High packet throughput is defined as greater than 500K packets/sec.

-R-54430 The VNF **MUST** use the NCSP’s supported library and compute flavor that supports DPDK to optimize network efficiency if using DPDK.
+R-54430 The VNF **MUST** use the NCSP's supported library and compute flavor that supports DPDK to optimize network efficiency if using DPDK.
 [5]_

 R-18864 The VNF **MUST** NOT use technologies that bypass virtualization